pzim-devdata/volumouse/README.md

 It's very easy to configure, there are just a simple command to execute, once for all, the first time :

-All is explained in `volumouse.py --help` and `volumouse.py --info`
+All is explained in `python3 'volumouse.py' --help` and `python3 'volumouse.py' --info`

 Open a terminal in the directory of volumouse.py and type :

-- `python3 'volumouse.py --configure'` in the imported folder or `python3 '/place/of/the/folder/volumouse/volumouse.py -c'`
+- `python3 'volumouse.py' --configure` in the imported folder or `python3 '/place/of/the/folder/volumouse/volumouse.py' -c`